lordmulder/DynamicAudioNormalizer/README.md

 # API Documentation #

 This chapter describes the **MDynamicAudioNormalizer** application programming interface (API), as defined in the ``DynamicAudioNormalizer.h`` header file.
-It allows software developer to call the Dynamic Audio Normalizer library from their own application code.
+It allows software developer to call the Dynamic Audio Normalizer library.

 ## Thread Safety ##